 - Glue the tail in place using your glue stick.

 Now that you know how to make a hippo craft, it’s time to make it your own.
-We stuck with traditional gray when painting ours, but you can choose to make it any colors you like, even yellow with green polka dots if you want.
+We stuck with traditional gray, but you can choose to make it any colors you like, even yellow with green polka dots if you want.
 As a finishing touch, we also added a little heart to the bum of our hippo.
 You can use construction paper, crayons, scissors, or whatever you have in your craft bag to make special details for your paper plate hippo craft.